peakmediation/Peak-Mediation-Android-SDK/README.md

   **PeakSdk.setTargetingAge(int age)** accepts any number.
 By default it is set to -1, this value defines unspecified targeting age.
   **PeakSdksetTargetingGender(PeakGender gender)** accepts *PeakGender* enum that has three states : MALE, FEMALE and UNSPECIFIED.
 By default it is set to UNSPECIFIED.

+9. Permissions

+Peak Android SDK needs permissions android.permission.WRITE_EXTERNAL_STORAGE and android.permission.ACCESS_FINE_LOCATION but on new Android versions (6.0+) these permissions are not granted for app by default.
+To make it work correct need to add runtime permissions request in app or manually grant these permissions in app settings.